Assassination of Robert F. Kennedy: Legacy

 Kennedy's assassination was one of the four major assassinations in the United States in the 1960s, the others being those of John F. Kennedy (1963), Malcolm X (1965), and Martin Luther King Jr. (1968).
 Some scholars view the assassination as one of the first major incidents of political violence in the United States stemming from the Arab–Israeli conflict in the Middle East.

 Until 1987, the LAPD retained the original files, reports, transcripts, fragments of the bullets that struck Kennedy and the four other bystanders in the kitchen pantry, the .22 caliber Iver-Johnson handgun used by Sirhan, Kennedy's blood-stained clothes, and other artifacts related to the assassination.
 In 1987, the LAPD donated the entire evidence collection (except for Kennedy's clothes) to the California State Archives in Sacramento, for permanent preservation.
 Kennedy's blood-stained shirt, tie, and jacket are in the possession of the Los Angeles County District Attorney.
 In 2010, controversy arose when Kennedy's clothing was transported to the California Homicide Investigators Association conference in Las Vegas, where they were included in a temporary public display.
 Max Kennedy called it a "cheap bid for attention".
 The items and Kennedy's clothing were removed from the exhibit, with the LAPD apologizing to the Kennedy family.

 The Robert F. Kennedy Assassination Archives of the University of Massachusetts Dartmouth contains a large collection of materials on the assassination.
 In 2006, American filmmaker Emilio Estevez wrote and directed the film Bobby.
 He attempted to recreate the scene of the assassination through a fictional account.
 According to the author Ron Briley, "the history in Bobby is often misleading".

+In 2023, Robert F. Kennedy Jr.'s wife, Cheryl Hines, called for President Joe Biden to grant her husband Secret Service protection for his presidential campaign, citing his family's history of successful assassinations.
+Robert F. Kennedy Jr's request for Secret Service protection would not be granted until July 15, 2024; two days after former President and Republican presidential nominee Donald Trump was wounded in an assassination attempt during a speech in Butler, Pennsylvania.

+On January 23, 2025, U.S. President Donald Trump signed an executive order to declassify the documents regarding Kennedy's assassination, as well as those regarding the assassinations of John F. Kennedy and Martin Luther King Jr. Among the documents released pertaining to Senator Kennedy's assassination were photographs from his autopsy, depicting his multiple gunshot wounds.
+Kerry Kennedy, daughter of Senator Kennedy, opposed the release of these files, calling the photographs "graphic, explicit photos of his mangled body" and criticizing the Trump administration for releasing them.
+Robert F. Kennedy Jr., Health and Human Services secretary in the Trump administration and son of Senator Kennedy, defended the files' release, though he called the decision to let them release the photographs "agonizing."